Dear MendMeShop,

 Hoffa's Syndrome (fat pad impingement) can be caused by the fat pad pinching between the patella (knee cap) and the femur following a blow during contact sports.

-• If you have suffered an anterior cruciate ligament (ACL) injury the stability of your knee decreases leaving the infrapatellar fat pad more prone to being pinched.
+• If you have suffered an anterior cruciate ligament (ACL) injury the stability of your knee decreases, leaving the infrapatellar fat pad more prone to being pinched.

 • Runners with excessive pronation (also known as flat feet) or weak hips may experience quick leg turns inward while the knee cap (patella) remains behind, causing the fat pad to be pinched.